Learning to Deceive Knowledge Graph Augmented Models via Targeted Perturbation: Experiments

 \section{Experiments}

-In this section, we evaluate our proposed KG perturbation methods on their ability to increase the perturbed KG's semantic distance from the original KG, while maintaining downstream performance and the ability to facilitate faithful explanations.
-For both of our heuristic-based and RL-based perturbation methods, we test on the commonsense QA and recommender system downstream tasks.
-In addition, we conduct a user study where humans subjects are asked to rate original and perturbed KGs with respect to readability and usability for solving downstream tasks.
+In this section, we test KG-augmented models on their ability to maintain performance and explainability when the KG has been extensively perturbed.
+As explained in Sec. \ref{sec: problem_setting} and Fig. \ref{fig:pert_framework}, the model is first trained on a given dataset using the original KG, frozen throughout KG perturbation, then used to compare downstream performance between original KG and perturbed KG.
+For all models, datasets, and perturbation methods, we measure performance and KG similarity when all \begin{small}$|\mathcal{T}|$\end{small} KG edges have been perturbed, averaged over three runs.
+For a subset of model-dataset-perturbation configurations, we also measure performance as a function of the number of edges perturbed.
+In addition, we conduct a user study where humans are asked to rate original and perturbed KGs, with respect to readability and usability for solving downstream tasks.